An introduction to $p$-adic $L$-functions: The Coleman map

-where we recall that $\mathscr{M}(\Zp^\times, \qp) = \Lambda(\Zp^\times) \otimes_{\zp} \qp$ is the space of $\qp$-valued measures on $\GG$.
 By localising, the Euler system of cyclotomic units give rise to an element of the Iwasawa cohomology.
-By combining the above with Proposition \ref{prop:coleman zetap}, we see that the $p$-adic zeta function can be obtained by evaluating $\mathrm{Col}$ at this Iwasawa cohomology class (and, as usual, dividing through by the measure $\theta_a$ to account for the pole).\\
+By combining the above with Proposition \ref{prop:coleman zetap}, we see that the $p$-adic zeta function can be obtained by evaluating $\mathrm{Col}'$ at this Iwasawa cohomology class (and dividing through by the measure $\theta_a$ to make it independent of $a$, which introduces a pole).